One of the most important things you can do with your script is prompt a user for input, then capture that user input for your use.

 It’s important to be clear what filename holds: the name of the file, not the actual file.

 echo -n "Enter the name of an animal: "

 Note the use of the -n option to prevent a new line after the echo command.

-Prompt the user for their name, then greet them before running the original lines of the script.
+Prompt the user for their name, then greet them.

 Run the script using your name.

 Now run the script using a pseudo-name with a space in it.
 What happens?

 Introduction to Debugging

 During development, you can watch what your script is doing line-by-line by using this syntax:

 bash -v scriptname.sh